-Another growing marketplace that integrates seamlessly with StoreAutomator is Jet.
+Another growing global eCommerce marketplace that integrates seamlessly with StoreAutomator is Jet.
 Jet was bought by Walmart in 2016 but runs independently, from its own marketplace.
 By joining Jet’s partner program eCommerce brands can list and sell on this marketplace that gets millions of site visitors.

 7. Jumia (Africa)

 If you’re looking to expand your reach in Africa, the Jumia marketplace has around 1.2 billion potential customers.
 Launched in Lagos, Nigeria in 2012, it now sells in over 14 countries, making it the biggest African marketplace.